plo17/plo17/README.md

 # 👋 Hi there!

-I’m a passionate data enthusiast with an MSc in Bioinformatics, where I combined my love for data analysis with artificial intelligence, especially deep learning.
+I’m a data enthusiast with an MSc in Bioinformatics, where I combined my love for data analysis with artificial intelligence, especially deep learning.

 I’m fascinated by how AI and data-driven solutions can transform everyday life and business processes.
 I’m constantly exploring new tools and technologies to expand my skill set.